Bertlmann's socks from a Viennese perspective: A physics problem

-One of the milestones in this debate is the work of John Bell.
 In '64\cite{Bell64}, Bell managed to define in a concrete, clear, and pragmatic way a boundary between quantum strangeness and classical physics.
 QM is strange insofar as it violates certain inequalities.
 Bell's work is extraordinary (and finally recognised with the 2022 Nobel Prize) as it allows us to ignore the technical details of QM, shifting the focus from the quirks of the theory to the oddities of reality: it does not matter if QM is correct or not, if it is incomplete or not, if there is a better theory or not; if concrete experiments violate Bell's inequalities, it is reality itself that shows bizarre and nonsensical aspects.
 And reality, as has now been widely verified, particularly since Aspect's\cite{Aspect} work, violates Bell's inequalities.

-In '81\cite{Bell81}, in an iconic paper, Bell reduced his work to the essential by asking what difference there is between Professor Bertlmann's unmatched socks and two entangled electrons in a Stern-Gerlach type experiment.
+In '81\cite{Bell81, bertlmann, bellspeakable}, in an iconic paper, Bell reduced his work to the essential by asking what difference there is between Professor Bertlmann's unmatched socks and two entangled electrons in a Stern-Gerlach type experiment.
 The answer is that experiments with socks yield results that adhere to the rules of classical probability, whereas experiments with electrons yield results that adhere to the rules of quantum probability, and the two results differ in that the electrons violate Bell's inequalities, producing outcomes that are impossible in classical probability and, therefore, in the usual macroscopic world.

 Both in classical probability and in quantum mechanics, "probability" is a real number in the range [0,1].
 In general, therefore, the "probability of event $p$" can coincide in the two cases.
 The two paths diverge when posing more complex questions, involving more measurements, such as determining the probability of $p \land q$.
-In the '81 paper, Bell retraces his reasoning using an extraordinarily elementary form of inequalities, the Wigner-D’Espagnat (WE) inequality:
+In his 1981 work, Bell revisits his reasoning using an extraordinarily elementary form of inequalities, the Wigner-D'Espagnat inequality.
+We will consider a variant of this inequality in set-theoretic terms:

 Things that are \textit{A and B} along with things that are \textit{not B and C} include things that are \textit{A and C}.

 The demonstration of \ref{we} is trivial.
 If an element $x \in (A,C)$, then either $x \in B$ in which case $x \in (A,B)$, or $x \in \neg B$, in which case $x \in (\neg B, C)$.
 That's all there is to it.
 And yet, QM violates this banal inequality in a Stern-Gerlach type experiment, how is that possible?